ferdinand-popp/Deepan/README.md

 information and the loss is the mean squared error between the original matrix and the reconstructed one.
 Various architectures from the pytorch geometric project are included and they all result in a latent representation after training.
 Mainly using **simple linear AE**, **GAE**, **VGAE**, **variational simple linear AE**
 ### 3. Clustering analysis for the latent represenation of the patients
-The latent represenation can the be projected via an dimensionality reduction (UMAP) and clustered (DBSCAN)
+The latent represenation can the be projected via an dimensionality reduction (UMAP) and clustered (DBSCAN).
+An survival analysis is performed on the clustered patients afterwards.

 ## Getting started
 For GPU usage please check CUDA (min version 10.1) distributions in dependencies and in the requirements in the following links.